jacamo-lang/jacamo-camel/doc/readme.md

 DOCUMENTATION UNDER DEVELOPMENT!
 ```
 ## Overview
-This project contains an implementation of two custom Apache Camel components that gives Jason agents and CArtAgO artifact from a MAS JaCaMo project a way to communicate with other services.
+This project contains an implementation of two custom Apache Camel components that provides a way for Jason agents from a MAS JaCaMo project to communicate with other services.

 ```
 If the reader is only interested in how to apply the components in a JaCaMo MAS, he/she may feel free to skip to the Usage section.